DarkRiftNetworking/DarkRift.Documentation/advanced/key_topics/serialization.md

 Message playerMessage = Message.Create(SPAWN_TAG, player);
 ```
-It is also possible to serialize the `IDarkRiftSerializable` into a `DarkRiftWriter` to which more data can also be added around it:
+It is also possible to serialize the DarkRift.IDarkRiftSerializable into a DarkRift.DarkRiftWriter to which more data can also be added around it:
 ```csharp
 using(DarkRiftWriter writer = new DarkRiftWriter())
 {